 FuboTV is one of the best options to watch Club World Cup matches in the United States.
 Many cable subscription packages offer Fox Sports (the channel that usually covers FCWC games being played) as part of a sports-specific deal.
 Fox Deportes is also available for live TV sports content.
 But users can still access Fox Sports via FuboTV as well.

 FuboTV operates out of the U.S., meaning users will need to switch their connection location to the U.S. via a VPN.
-FuboTV charges $64.99 per month for the base package.
+FuboTV charges $69.99 per month for the base package.
 The service also offers a one-week trial option.
 Since FuboTV changes the line-up of channels based on the location of the user even within the United States, some users may require advanced packages which cost more.

 Kayo Sports operates out of Australia and routinely covers tournaments such as FCWC.
 Kayo offers many soccer channels covering continental competitions, such as the UEFA Champions League, Copa Libertadores and the Concacaf Champions League.